-To calculate net patient revenues, projected gross patient revenues are first calculated using actual FY 2016 gross revenues per inpatient day and outpatient visit (including emergency room visits) and applying an annual growth rate of 1%.
+For existing services, to calculate net patient revenues, projected gross patient revenues are first calculated using actual FY 2016 gross revenues per inpatient day and outpatient visit (including emergency room visits) and applying an annual growth rate of 1%.
 FY 2016 gross patient revenues and census data are used to reflect the most recent GMH fee schedule.
-Based on this data, there are a total of 54,923 inpatient days charged at an average of \$2,241 in gross charges per inpatient day.
+Based on this data, there was a total of 54,923 inpatient days charged at an average of \$2,241 in gross charges per inpatient day.
 There was also a total of 27,245 outpatient visits with an average of \$1,217 in gross charges per visit.

 The charges are assumed to increase at a rate of 5% every two years or 2.5% annually.
-GMH is statutorily authorized to increase rates up to 5% annually.
+Although GMH is statutorily authorized to increase rates by up to 5%, resistance from commercial insurers will moderate the maximum fee escalation realized.
 These rates are then multiplied by GMH's projection of inpatient days and outpatient visits to arrive at projected gross revenue: